igorkll/liked/docs/editions/likedbox.md

 # likedbox

+## installation
+the installation of this version of liked is performed only through a computer with already installed liked. this is done because this liked version does not have a shell or desktop, so you still would not be able to use it without configuration from another device. to install, right-click on the target hard drive on the desktop and select "flash os > likedbox".

 ## this is an embedded operating system liked (similar to windowsCE)
 in fact, this is a full-fledged liked one, but it does not contain a desktop or any pre-installed applications. after loading, it launches an application named "shell".